 - School-based programs (for children and adolescents)

-As your time with us comes to a close, you’ll work closely with your treatment team, the discharge planner, and your loved ones to create an aftercare plan that meets your needs.
+As your time with at our center comes to a close, you’ll work closely with your mental health treatment team, the discharge planner, and your loved ones to create an aftercare plan that meets your needs.
 Some of our clients opt to join a residential program so they are able to spend more time in a similarly secure environment to focus upon their recovery.
 Others may step down into an intense outpatient program such as a partial hospitalization program (PHP) or an intensive outpatient program (IOP) which allows you to focus upon your recovery during the day while spending evenings at home with family and loved ones.
-Still, others may feel they’ve made enough progress in their care that they’re ready to discharge home with referrals to traditional outpatient therapy and community resources.
+Still, others may feel they’ve made enough progress at our center that they’re ready to discharge home with referrals to traditional outpatient therapy and community resources.